Qaleh-ye Showkat

-Qaleh-ye Showkat (قلعه شوكت, also Romanized as Qal‘eh-ye Showkat; also known as Qal‘eh-ye Showkat Nez̧ām) is a village in Howmeh Rural District, in the Central District of Shahrud County, Semnan Province, Iran.
-At the 2006 census, its population was 332, in 91 families.
+Qaleh-ye Showkat (قلعه شوكت) (Note: Also romanized as Qal‘eh-ye Showkat; also known as Qal‘eh-ye Showkat Nez̧ām) is a village in Howmeh Rural District of the Central District in Shahrud County, Semnan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 332 in 91 households.
+The following census in 2011 counted 342 people in 108 households.
+The 2016 census measured the population of the village as 235 people in 82 households.